Attack Graph Convolutional Networks by Adding Fake Nodes: Related Work

 \section{Related Work}

-\CH{Cho: discuss relatd work structure.
-Another choice is to 1) talk about attack in vision tasks, 2) say we focus on attacking graph cnn, and introduce what is graph cnn, 3) mention previous work on attacking graph cnn and how we are different from their methods. } \XY{changed}

-\CH{Discuss: are we attacking graph embedding?
-If not, maybe we can move this to later part of the related work.} \XY{deleted}

-\paragraph{Adversarial Attacks} Adversarial examples for computer vision tasks have been studied extensively. \cite{fgsm} \CH{goodfellow's first paper} discovers that deep neural networks are vulnerable to adversarial attacks---a carefully designed small perturbation can easily fool a neural network.
-Several algorithms have been proposed to generate adversarial examples for image classification tasks, including FGSM\CH{cite} \citep{fgsm}, IFGSM\CH{cite} \citep{ifgsm}, C\&W attack \CH{cite} \citep{cw} and PGD attack\CH{cite} \citep{pgd}.
-In the black-box setting, it has also been reported that an attack algorithm can have high success rate using finite difference techniques\CH{cite zoo} \citep{zoo,cheng2018query}, and several algorithms are recently proposed to reduce query numbers\CH{cite} \citep{limitequrry, querylimit2}.
-Transfer attack \citep{DBLP:journals/corr/PapernotMG16} and ensemble attack \citep{DBLP:journals/corr/TramerKPBM17} can also be applied to black-box setting, with lower successful rate but less number of queries.
-Besides attacking image classification, CNN related attacks have also been explored.
-A typical usage is attacking semantic segmentation and object detection \citep{DBLP:conf/iccv/MetzenKBF17_i21, DBLP:journals/corr/abs-1711-09856_i22, DBLP:conf/iccv/XieWZZXY17_i23, DBLP:journals/corr/abs-1712-02494_i24, DBLP:journals/corr/abs-1712-08062_i25}.
-Image captioning \citep{DBLP:journals/corr/abs-1712-0205_i26} and visual QA \citep{DBLP:journals/corr/abs-1709-08693_i27} could also be attacked.
+\paragraph{Adversarial Attacks.} Adversarial examples for computer vision have been studied extensively. ~\cite{fgsm} discovered that deep neural networks are vulnerable to adversarial attacks---a carefully designed small perturbation can easily fool a neural network.
+Several algorithms have been proposed to generate adversarial examples for image classification tasks, including FGSM \cite{fgsm}, IFGSM ~\cite{ifgsm}, C\&W attack ~\cite{cw} and PGD attack ~\cite{pgd}.
+In the black-box setting, it has also been reported that an attack algorithm can have high success rate using finite difference techniques \cite{zoo,cheng2018query}, and several algorithms are recently proposed to reduce query numbers \cite{limitequrry,querylimit2}.
+Transfer attack \cite{DBLP:journals/corr/PapernotMG16} and ensemble attack \cite{DBLP:journals/corr/TramerKPBM17} can also be applied to black-box setting, with lower successful rate but less number of queries. \CH{Can remove the following sentences. } \XY{understand} Besides attacking image classification, CNN related attacks have also been explored.
+A typical usage is attacking semantic segmentation and object detection \cite{DBLP:conf/iccv/MetzenKBF17_i21,cheng2018query,DBLP:journals/corr/abs-1711-09856_i22,DBLP:conf/iccv/XieWZZXY17_i23,DBLP:journals/corr/abs-1712-02494_i24,DBLP:journals/corr/abs-1712-08062_i25}.
+Image captioning \cite{DBLP:journals/corr/abs-1712-0205_i26} and visual QA \cite{DBLP:journals/corr/abs-1709-08693_i27} could also be attacked.